JackSzwergold/Preworn-Main/markdown/tutorials/Developing With MAMP 3.md

 Why?
 Easy.
 While MAMP includes a few common items from the PEAR library, it does not include everything.
 And since I am often dealing with developers—or projects—that make use of PEAR items that are not common to the base MAMP install, I might as well just install the whole PEAR library all at once in MAMP so I don’t have to worry about it.

-So if none of that means anything to you, then don’t worry about any of this & stop reading now.
+So if none of that means anything to you, then don’t worry about any of this and stop reading now.
 Want to know more about how you can upgrade the PEAR librarian MAMP?
 Read on.

 ### Let’s get started.